kisalnelaka/destreamer/README.md

 This is now a TypeScript project if you checkout the `dev` branch.
 All new development happens on `dev` branch.

-Use the `master` branch for the older vanilla JavaScript version.

 # PLEASE USE THE`dev` BRANCH, `master` is a quite a bit behind and may break in the near future

 ## DISCLAIMER